Tokyo Joshi Pro '16

-Tokyo Joshi Pro '16 (東京女子プロレス'16, Tōkyō joshi puroresu' 16) was the inaugural Tokyo Joshi Pro professional wrestling event produced by Tokyo Joshi Pro-Wrestling (TJPW).
+Tokyo Joshi Pro '16 (東京女子プロレス'16, Tōkyō joshi puroresu' 16) was the inaugural professional wrestling event produced by Tokyo Joshi Pro-Wrestling (TJPW).
 It took place on January 4, 2016, at the Korakuen Hall in Tokyo, Japan.

 In the event, TJPW crowned their first Tokyo Princess of Princess Champion where Miyu Yamashita defeated Shoko Nakajima in the main event.

 Production

 Background

 On January 3, 2016, TJPW revealed the Tokyo Princess of Princess Championship, TJPW's first title, which would be battled between Miyu Yamashita and Shoko Nakajima.